K0ntr4/anigame_fusion/README.md

 ## Usage

-1. Run the main script:
+1. Run the main script with your PYTHONPATH environment variable set to ".":

     ```bash
     python src/main.py